Felicity Huffman Among 14 Pleading Guilty In Admissions Scandal

 LOS ANGELES (CBSLA) – Actress Felicity Huffman is among 14 people pleading guilty to federal charges that they paid bribes to college coaches and testing administrators in order to get their children admitted into elite universities.

-The Department of Justice announced Monday that Huffman is pleading guilty to charges that she paid Newport Beach businessman Rick Singer – the mastermind behind the admissions scandal — $15,000 in the form of a donation to help her oldest daughter cheat on the SAT.
+The Department of Justice announced Monday that Huffman is pleading guilty to charges that she paid Newport Beach businessman Rick Singer – the mastermind behind the multimillion-dollar scandal — $15,000 in the form of a donation to help her oldest daughter cheat on the SAT.

+It’s unclear what kind of sentence she could face.
 Huffman’s husband, actor William H. Macy, has not been charged in the case.

 Huffman released the following statement Monday afternoon: